-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly summary called the Part D Explanation of
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in

+Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the Part D EOB)

 Our plan keeps track of the costs of your prescription drugs and the payments you have made when you get your prescriptions filled or refilled at the pharmacy.
 This way, we can tell you when you have moved from one drug payment stage to the next.
 In particular, there are two types of costs we keep track of: